daniel-duke/DNAfold-docs/docs/_sources/page_params.md.txt

 **inFile**

 The `.json` file from caDNAno describing the structure of the origami.
-See {doc}`caDNAno Examples` for a guide on creating compatible caDNAno structures.
+See {doc}`page_cadnano_ex` for a guide on creating compatible caDNAno structures.

 **outFile**